carloscortonc/cli-er/README.md

 Configuration related to when errors should be displayed.
 The order of the lists containing the error-types matters, as it changes which error-messages are shown first (elements appearing first have a higher order of precedence).
 The available error-types are: `"command_not_found", "option_wrong_value", "option_required", "option_missing_value", "option_not_found"`
 ##### `errors.onGenerateHelp`
-List of error-types that will be displayed before help</br>
+List of error-types that will get displayed before help</br>
 **Default**: `["command_not_found"]`
 ##### `errors.onExecuteCommand`
 List of error-types that will cause to end execution with `exit(1)` </br>